Bell UH-1N Twin Huey: U.S. variants

 Initial production model, used by the USAF, USN, and USMC.
-Over the years, the primary operators, the USMC has developed a number of upgrades for the aircraft including improved avionics, defenses, and a FLIR turret.
-The USAF planned to replace their UH-1Ns with the Common Vertical Lift Support Platform to support the service's ICBM activities, but also examined a life extension for their current fleet.
+Over the years, the primary operators, the USMC has developed upgrades for the aircraft, including improved avionics, defenses, and a FLIR turret.
+The USAF planned to replace their UH-1Ns with the Common Vertical Lift Support Platform to support the service's ICBM activities, and examined a life extension for their current fleet.